randa-magdy/booking-platform-doc/README.md

 ## Vision

-The booking platform is designed to provide travelers with a seamless and intuitive experience for planning their trips.
-Users can effortlessly search for hotels and flights, compare options with ease, and complete bookings quickly and without complications.
-The platform also enables customers to manage their reservations, take advantage of exclusive deals, and enjoy reliable, secure payment processing tailored to their travel needs.
+The booking platform is designed to provide travelers with a seamless and intuitive experience when planning their trips.
+Users can easily search for hotels and flights, compare available options, and complete their bookings quickly and without complications.
+The platform also allows customers to manage their reservations, access exclusive deals, and benefit from secure and reliable payment processing tailored to their travel needs.

+The system integrates directly with **Amadeus APIs** to retrieve real-time flight schedules, fares, hotel availability, room details, and to process booking operations securely.

+Additionally, customers enjoy secure payments, booking management, and notifications throughout their travel journey.

 ---

 ## Features and Functionalities for the System

-The detailed list of system features and functionalities is available in a separate document.
+The detailed list of system features and functionalities is available in a separate document:
 Please refer to [Features and Functionalities Document](./features-documentation.md) for more details.

 ---